-6.3.2 Black Carbon Impacts
+7.3.2 Black Carbon Impacts

-Figure 6-2 shows the estimated apportionment of average BC concentrations to regional non-working day levels, additional regional inputs on working days, and landfill contributions associated with working days (calculated by difference) for each of the six monitoring years.
-Note that some of the data values shown in Figure 6-2 are a few hundredths of a microgram per cubic meter different than those reported in the Fourth Annual Report, due to a few hours of data that were previously incorrectly binned.
-The main effect of this correction was to lower the estimate of Landfill contributions of BC for each of the reported first three years of data.
+Figure 7-2 shows the estimated apportionment of average BC concentrations to regional non-working day levels, additional regional inputs on working days, and landfill contributions associated with working days (calculated by difference) for each of the seven monitoring years.
+Note that the data values shown in Figure 7-2 are different from those in the Sixth Annual Report as the compensated BC values are used (see Section 1.2).
+However, the general patterns and trends are consistent.
+Table 7-2 shows the contribution of BC by the Landfill at the Community and Landfill sites, by year.

-Figure 6-2.
-Summary of six consecutive years of quantitative estimates of the average regional contribution to ambient BC levels on non-working days (dark blue/orange bars), the additional regional contribution associated with increased activity levels on working days (medium blue/orange bars), and the average hourly landfill contribution on working days (light blue/orange bars).
+Figure 7-2.
+Summary of seven consecutive years of quantitative estimates of the average regional contribution to ambient BC levels on non-working days (dark blue/orange bars), the additional regional contribution associated with increased activity levels on working days (medium blue/orange bars), and the average hourly landfill contribution on working days (light blue/orange bars).